insure logo

 As soon as they’re eligible, most people who sign up for Medicare get both Part A (hospital insurance) and Medicare Part B (medical insurance coverage).
 It typically makes sense to sign up right away because signing up later can result in a gap in your coverage or having to pay a penalty.

-If you’re signed up for Social Security benefits for at least four months before turning 65, you automatically will be enrolled in Medicare Part A, which is free for most Americans.
+If you’re signed up for Social Security benefits for at least four months before turning 65, you automatically will be enrolled in Medicare Part A, which is free for most eligible beneficiaries.
 You also will be enrolled in Medicare Part B. There is a premium with Part B, so you can decide whether or not you want to keep the coverage.

 Methods to sign up for Medicare coverage